It’s frustrating to watch visitors search your WordPress site, come up empty, and leave – especially when the right content is just a click away.

 Why Customize the WordPress Search Results Page?

 Each WordPress website comes with a very basic search feature.
-It allows users to look for content matching their search terms, but the search results are not very good.
+It allows users to look for content matching their search terms, but the results are often irrelevant or incomplete.

 Often, search terms return no results, even when there are possibly several matches that would answer the user’s query.